 This study has some notable limitations and strengths.
 As a first point, despite the study's large sample size, it was limited to a convenience sample of drivers in London ranging in age from 18 to 89.
 For this study, we used a sample dataset from a small population rather than a population dataset.
 It is also noted by the authors that some ML studies have used limited or small sample sizes.
-For instance Rahman et al. (2015), collected EEG data from 10 subjects in its experiment, from which only data from five subjects were analyzed, data from the other five subjects were ignored because of the higher degree of noise and artifacts.
-Ganglberger et al. (2017), selected 12 participants for all recordings in its experiment while Tjolleng et al. (2017) recruited 15 male participants only in a study.
-The present study has overcome limitations due to the small sample size through 214 simulated data from 11 subjects (the 11 subjects inclusive).
-Several significant studies such as Xanthis et al. (2020) and Shepperd and Kadoda (2001), have also employed data simulation to address shortcomings due to a small sample size.
-Xanthis et al. (2020) has overcome limitations due to small sample sizes through advanced simulations on a realistic computer model of human anatomy without using a real MRI scanner and without scanning patients.
-Shepperd and Kadoda (2001). used simulation to generate a large validation dataset for comparing software prediction techniques.
+For instance, [52] collected EEG data from 10 subjects in its experiment, from which only data from five subjects were analysed.
+Data from the other five subjects were ignored because of the higher degree of noise and artifacts.
+[53] selected 12 participants for all recordings in its experiment while [54] recruited 15 male participants only in a study.
+The present study has overcome limitations due to small sample size through 214 simulated data from 11 subjects (the 11 subjects inclusive).
+Several significant studies such as [55,56] have also employed data simulation to address shortcomings due to a small sample size.
+[55] has overcome limitations due to small sample size through advanced simulations on a realistic computer model of human anatomy without using a real MRI scanner and without scanning patients.
+[56] used simulation to generate a large validation dataset for comparing software prediction techniques.

-Strengths of the study include equipment's Bluetooth capability.
+Strengths of the study includes equipment's Bluetooth capability.
 Throughout the experiment, every measurement was sent instantly through Bluetooth to the researcher's mobile phone.
-Secondly, to optimize the generalisability of the findings from the field experiment for this study, this research has conducted experiments in a car whilst the participants were driving in real-time.
-The experimental testing site is Wood Green Driving Test Center, London.
-During the study, all the subjects drove the same car, which was authorized by the research ethics committee of the University of East London, specifically for the investigation.
+Secondly, to optimise the generalisability of the findings from the field experiment for this study, this research has conducted experiments in a car whilst the participants were driving in real time.
+The experimental testing site is Wood Green driving test center, London.
+During the study, all the subjects drove the same car, which was authorised by the research ethics committee of the University of East London, specifically for the investigation.
 Identical research methods were followed for the entire subjects but driving situations for each driver were anticipated to vary due to external influences such as weather and the effects of other vehicles.
 Nevertheless, the simple and hard tasks were not introduced to the subjects earlier than the testing site entrance.
 One car at a time can be parked in the bay.
 Hence extraneous variables and other vehicles have a relatively minimal effect.

-The present study examined the cognitive ramifications of talking on an HF mobile phone during driving.
+The present study examined the cognitive ramification of talking on a HF mobile phone on drivers during driving.
 The distracted driving induced by commencing or terminating a call, trying to find a number to call, or mistakes such as the phone accidentally dropping, are various effects of mobile phone usage during driving that deserve further examination.
 With these modes of mobile phone usage, the risk of interference with driving may well increase further.
 A detailed study of this issue is also necessary.
 It is believed, however, that the use of hands-free phones has some notable advantages because there are drivers who depend on them for work, for example, delivery drivers, who need to find out about their next job, or taxi drivers who require accurate navigation applications, not to mention paramedics and police who must constantly be on the radio.